1. THE CARDIOVASCULAR SYSTEM:

 7. THE REPRODUCTIVE SYSTEM:

-8. THE INTEGUMENTARY SYSTEM.
-The epidermis, dermis and hypodermis (structure, function and clinical significances)
+8. THE INTEGUMENTARY SYSTEM: Skin layers and appendages - structure, function and clinical significances.

 9. THE NERVOUS SYSTEM:

 Functional and anatomical division.
-The central nervous system: brain and spinal cord.
+The central nervous system - brain and spinal cord.
 Association of cortical areas of the brain and their functions.
 The meninges and the cerebrospinal fluid.
 Neuroglia.
 The peripheral nervous system - somatic and autonomous nervous systems, sympathetic and parasympathetic divisions.

-The final mark will consist of: average of the 5 highest marks obtained in the Kahoot tests (20%), practical exams (20%), and final theoretical exam (60%).
+The overall score in the subject will consist of the weighted average of the 6 marks obtained in the Kahoot tests (15%), practical exams (25%), and final theoretical exam (60%).

 The contents studied in Anatomy II are very extensive, so it is recommended a daily routine of studies.
 The success in this subject comes from knowing the terminology, the three-dimensional visualization of the structure(s) and using that knowledge to solve problems.